 When there are documentation discrepancies or recurring reporting issues which are outside the remit or control of the clinical coding department, the audit report should highlight these to be addressed through the local information governance and clinical governance arrangements.

 Local coding policy and procedure documents should be inspected as part of a clinical coding audit to ensure these:

-- are Are up-to-date - evidence Evidence local agreements and implementation - have Have been applied consistently - doDo not contravene Nnational Celinical Ceoding Sstandards.
+- Are up-to-date - Evidence local agreements and implementation - Have been applied consistently - Do not contravene National Clinical Coding Standards.